The Names They Call Us

 The names I am called – by the left, sorry to say, which can now be called the Corbynist left, regardless of whether their support is agreeable to Corbyn himself – are bestowed also on the journalists I read, the broadcasters I watch and the entertainers I follow.
 It is worse to see luminaries or friends being insulted, as I am then tempted to go in with virtual fists flailing, and this does not always help.

-I avoid the use of insulting terms in my tweets but the same can be said of adversaries, who routinely end their barbs with ‘Enjoy your day’.
+I avoid the use of insulting terms in my tweets but the same can be said sometimes of adversaries, who end their barbs with ‘Enjoy your day’.
 The art of incivility is to accuse the other of what they hate.
 Sometimes, if I query being called ‘white supremacist,’ I am told that now I know how Corbyn felt, being called ‘antisemite’ when he doesn’t have an antisemitic bone in his body.
 So I am called these names as a punishment for what I say about Corbynists?

 Tit-for-tat is as prominent as rebuttal in a Twitter altercation.
 If someone posts a photo of Corbyn with a terrorist from Hamas or the IRA, a reply may come in the form of a photo of Tony Blair or the late Queen standing next to a tyrant or a crook.
 Monarchs and Prime Ministers are obliged to meet all sorts, so these photos are not hard to find.